qTox/qTox/doc/user_manual_en.md

 #### Theme
 * _Use emoticons:_ If enabled, qTox will replace simleys ( e.g. :-) )  with Unicode emoticons.
 * _Smiley Pack:_ You can choose from different sets of shiped emoticon styles.
-You can also install your own, see ??? for details<!-- TODO: add instructions for adding own smiley packs-->
 * _Emoticon size:_ You can change the size of the emoticons here.
 * _Style:_ Changes the appearance of qTox.
 * _Theme color:_ Changes the colors qTox uses.